ronin-rb/ronin-rb.github.io/site/resources/everyday_ronin.md

 are represented as Objects.
 These Objects have methods and are defined by Classes, much like any other Object in Ruby.
-In the example above Ronin has added the [pack](http://ronin.rubyforge.org/docs/ronin/Integer.html#pack-instance_method) method to the Integer class.
+In the example above Ronin has added the [pack](http://ronin.rubyforge.org/docs/ronin/Integer.html#pack-instance_method) method to the `Integer` class.

-Packing an Integer with a custom address length:
+Packing an `Integer` with a custom address length:

     0x1337.pack(Arch.arm_le,2)
     # => "7\x13"

-Depacking a previously packed Integer:
+Depacking a previously packed `Integer`:

     "7\x13\0\0".depack(Arch.i686)
     # => 4919